-2024 NATIVE-LED NONPROFIT PARTICIPANTS LIST
+ABOUT THE NATIVE-LED NONPROFIT LIST

 Native-led organizations have the solutions to the issues that Native communities are facing.
 They know Native communities and their strengths and how best to help Native people.
-We are thrilled to launch this resource highlighting Native-led organizations who are working across issue areas throughout Indian Country.
+We are thrilled to host this resource highlighting Native-led organizations who are working across issue areas throughout Indian Country.
+We have shared answers to questions we have received or anticipate receiving about the list below.

 Frequently Asked Questions (FAQ)